-Dining: The Polynesian is home to two wonderful dining experiences: O’hana, and Disney’s Spirit of Aloha Show.
+Dining: The Polynesian is home to several dining options.

-O’hana: This is the location for breakfast with Lilo and Stitch, as well as Mickey and Pluto.
+- O’hana: This is the location for breakfast with Lilo and Stitch, as well as Mickey and Pluto.
 Breakfast is served family style, and you can interact with the mischieveous Stitch, as well as have a photo and autograph with Lilo, Mickey, and Pluto.
 Reservations are recommended for breakfast at O’hana.
 For dinner, you can enjoy South Pacific dishes-such as skewers of pork loin or oak grilled chicken, honey coriander chicken wings.

-Kona Cafe: This is where you’ll find Tonga Toast-banana stuffed sourdough bread and rolled in cinnamon and sugar.
+- Kona Cafe: This is where you’ll find Tonga Toast-banana stuffed sourdough bread and rolled in cinnamon and sugar.
 Or, try Macadamia Pineapple Pancakes.
 Whatever you choose you’ll enjoy it!
 Kona Cafe also serves lunch and dinner selections.
 This is a table service restaurant on the Disney Dining Plan and reservations are recomended.

-Captain Cook’s: If you are looking for a quick service dining option, then Captain Cooks is your answer.
+- Captain Cook’s: If you are looking for a quick service dining option, then Captain Cooks is your answer.
 They even serve Tonga Toast here!
 You can also get the yummy Mickey waffles and more traditional breakfast fare here.

 - Spirit of Aloha Show: If you really want to experience the luau of Hawaii, then look no further.
 You will be entertained, fed, and have a memory to last a lifetime if you go to the Spirit of Aloha Luau.
 Hula dancing, fire twirling, dancers, and drummers take you through a show you’ll remember forever.
 Reservations are necessary for the Spirit of Aloha Show.

 Recreation: With 3 white sand beaches, boat rentals, surrey rentals, and movies under the stars, you won’t be bored at the Polynesian.
 You can experience Wishes from the beaches, watch the Electric Water Pageant, and we can’t forget the pools.
 The Polynesian has two pools-the Nanea Volcano Pool and the Polynesian East Pool.
 The Nanea Volcano pool features a fun play area for children, as well as a zero entry point.
 Couple that with a 142 foot water slide, and you’re bound to have a fun, relaxing time.

 You can’t go wrong when staying at Disney’s Polynesian Resort.
 This Deluxe resort is a must stay!
-Overall, we give this resort an A+!